Listening to 130-Year-Old Passamaquoddy Recordings

 Does the language sound the same?

 Some of the endings of the words, it’s amazing how they evolved.
 You can also pick up differences in fluctuation, in tone.
 The flow is different.
 Our language is almost like music.
+His music never felt like the things you would buy from this place.
 Transcripts are important for preservation, but it’s an oral language.3 There’s deeper meaning in hearing it.

 I gather the tribe decides if certain audio is kept out of the public domain.